onflow/flow/agendas/2024/sprint-kickoff/2024-06-07-Flow-Sprint-Kickoff.md

   - KROK Team
     - [Rosetta event hash check](https://github.com/onflow/rosetta/issues/41)

+* <ins>Cryptography:</ins>
+   - SPoCK aggregation: looked into zk KOSK and its role in the security proof
+   - Reviewed crypto updates on go v1.22 and update the crypto repo
+   - Reviewed last details on EVM randomness

 * <ins>Other:</ins>
   - Started high level 2-pager of public roadmap & vision for protocol decentralization & permissionless consensus on Flow
   - Resumed detailed technical content piece for public roadmap & vision for protocol decentralization; current challenges and upcoming updates for permissionless consensus on Flow.